wyvette0542/ECE143_Project/README.md

 ### Heatmaps
 Our team created three heatmaps to analysis the average salary in each state.
- - **create_heatmap_avg.py**: This file creates a heatmap showing the average Software Engineering job salary in each state.
+ - **create_heatmap_overall.py**: This file creates a heatmap showing the highest and lowest Software Engineering job salary in each state.
  - **create_heatmap_java.py**: This file creates a heatmap showing the average salary of the jobs which required Java skill.
  - **create_heatmap_python.py**: This file creates a heatmap showing the average salary of the jobs which required Python skill.